lugiro/luwise/LOS_User_Manual_v1.md

 Feel free to use the program as you like.
 The program still have some errors and there are no warranties for the use.
-The developer of the LOS program have no responsibility for damage caused by the program and the servos.
+The developer of the LOS program has no responsibility for damage caused by the program and the servos.